pollycodes/load4wrd/README.md

 <h1 align="center">Load4wrd</h1>

-Load4wrd is a tool for E-Loading Business for 3 networks (SMART, SUN and GLOBE) in the Philippines.
+Load4wrd is a tool for E-Loading Business for 3 networks (SMART, SUN, and GLOBE) in the Philippines.

 ## About Load4wrd

-Load4wrd is a framework agnostic PHP library that is designed to simplify the task of developing innovative e-loading businnes for 3 networks in the philippines.
+Load4wrd is a framework agnostic PHP library that is designed to simplify the task of developing e-loading business for 3 networks (SMART, SUN, and GLOBE) in the Philippines.

 ## Installation